benjimin/s1prepro/README.md

 - Further comparison with GAMMA software output is necessary.
 - Signal intensity units unspecified.
 - Currently autodownloading ancilliary data (e.g. using 3s SRTM, which is suboptimal).
+- Output format is ENVI raster (approximately 10x larger than input zip) rather than cloud optimised GeoTIFF.

 Instructions
 ------------

+**Process imagery**

+1. Ensure the graph processing tool is available (run "ln -s ../snap6/bin/gpt gpt" after installing SNAP)
+2. Batch process some scenes (run "./bulk.sh example_list.txt" after confirming example input)

+(Takes 10-15min/scene, using 4 cores and 10-15GB memory, on VDI@NCI.)

+**Insert into Open Data Cube**

-1. Ensure the environment has been prepared (run "datacube system check")
+3. Ensure the environment has been prepared (run "datacube system check")
-2. Define the products (run "datacube product add productdef.yaml")
+4. Define the products (run "datacube product add productdef.yaml")
-3. Preprocess some scenes (run "bulk.sh example_list.txt")
-4. For each newly preprocessed scene, run a preparation script (e.g. "python prep.py output1.dim") to generate metadata (yaml) in an appropriate format for datacube indexing.
+5. For each newly preprocessed scene, run a preparation script (e.g. "python prep.py output1.dim") to generate metadata (yaml) in an appropriate format for datacube indexing.
-5. For each of those prepared scenes, index into the datacube (e.g. "datacube dataset add output*.yaml --auto-match")
+6. For each of those prepared scenes, index into the datacube (e.g. "datacube dataset add output*.yaml --auto-match")
-6. Verify the data using the datacube API (e.g. a python notebook).
+7. Verify the data using the datacube API (e.g. a python notebook).